thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 ### Entity name

+{% if docsPrefix == null %}
 This alias allows you to display entities whose names start with the entered expression.
+These objects can be devices, assets, entity views, tenants, customers, users, dashboards or edges.
+{% endif %}
+{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
+This alias allows you to display entities whose names start with the entered expression.
 These objects can be devices, assets, entity views, tenants, customers, dashboards, users, data converters, integrations, scheduler events, blob entities, rales or edges.
+{% endif %}

 Adding an alias: in the "Add alias" dialog, enter the alias name, and select the "Entity name" filter type.
 Then choose the entities type and enter an expression that will filter the names of the displayed entities.